HR COVID-19 Protocols

 Contact Tracing Protocol

-Upon receipt of a confirmed or suspected case of COVID-19, the University will work closely with the Department of Public Health and take the necessary steps to inform all individuals who have been identified as a close contact (within six feet for a cumulative 15 minutes or more within a 24-hour period) of “a diagnosed individual.”
+Upon receipt of a confirmed or suspected case of COVID-19, the University will work closely with the Department of Public Health and take the necessary steps to inform all employees who have been identified as a close contact (within six feet for a cumulative 15 minutes or more within a 24-hour period) of “a diagnosed individual.”
 However, please note that the name of the individual will not be shared to maintain confidentiality, except on a “need to know” basis or if the individual authorizes disclosure of their identity.
 Unvaccinated employees who have been in close contact with persons diagnosed with COVID-19, but do not themselves have symptoms of COVID-19, will be required to quarantine as defined by the CDC (noted above).
 Employees who test positive for COVID-19 or have symptoms of the virus are required to self-isolate as described earlier.

 Employees who have a disability or medical condition that impacts their ability to return to work on campus may request a temporary workplace accommodation by completing the Medical Accommodation application.
 Upon receipt of the application, a representative from Human Resources will follow up regarding next steps.
 Please note that medical accommodations provided for the 2020-21 academic year have expired.
 If you need to apply for a medical accommodation for 2021-22, please submit an application.
 Employees may of course continue to request an accommodation for a medical condition or disability unrelated to COVID-19.